Overview

 High-Fidelity Designs

-After continuous testing, iteration and extensive research, the final design took shape.
+After continuous testing, iteration and extensive research and interviews, the final design took shape

-1. Simplified layout with a single primary focus area (Mood Tracker first)
+1. Simplified layout with one primary focus area: Mood Tracker

-2. Content grouped by importance to support easy navigation
+2. Content grouped by importance (for easy navigation

-3. Resources are secondary; not the first thing students see
+3. Resources are secondary; not the first feature users see

-1. Prioritized book an appointment as the main action to reduce cognitive load
+1. Prioritized booking appointments as the main action to reduce cognitive load

 3. Added short descriptions so students know who they're booking with and why